Roll20/roll20-character-sheets/Fading Suns 2nd Edition Revised/README.md

 - [TBC] use short names for characteristics in weapon/psi/theurgy tables to save up on space

-- ability for users to report a bug found in the sheet

 - Weapons & armors property checkboxes (Shock, Laser, Plasma, etc..) & replace d6rolls with proper damage/armor rolls showing shield-piercing vs normal damage, etc.

 - Support for Symbiot characters